gbingersoll/sciengdox/example/example.md

 y = -5x + 0.5 = `-5 * my_value + 0.5`{.python}
 $$ {#eq:equation-with-code-eval}

+## Conditional Execution

+You may want to run different code within your document depending on what output format you are compiliing to.
+This is especially useful for generated figures where you could output a static image for PDF output, but output a Javascript-enabled interactive image for HTML output.

+When the Python runner starts up during compilation, it assigns the global variable `document_output_format` to a string defining what the current `pandoc` output format is.
+You can use this variable in your code to take different actions depending on the output format (e.g. `html` or `latex` for HTML and PDF outputs respectively).

+Your current document output format is:
+`print(document_output_format)`{.python .asCode}

 # Figures

 We can use Markdown for figures with captions and so on.
 Static images should